gemmahuai/GReX-T0/README.md

 ## Structure

 This program does quite a bit, depicted by the following chart.
 Each task has its own thread and is pinned to CPU cores, although the average load per core should be less than 80%.
+Tokio handles the less critical async tasks, such as waiting for the dump signal and hosting the metrics webserver.
 More implementation details to come.

 ```mermaid
 graph TD